jammsen/docker-palworld-dedicated-server/README.md

 ## Getting started

+1. Choose a Docker-Compose examples from below
-1. Create `game` sub-directories on your Dockernode in your game-server-directory (`/srv/palworld`) and give it with `chmod 777 game` full permissions or use `chown -R 1000:1000 game/`.
+2. Create `game` sub-directories on your Dockernode in your game-server-directory (Example: `/srv/palworld`) and give it with `chmod 777 game` full permissions or use `chown -R 1000:1000 game/`.
-2. Setup Port-Forwarding or NAT for the ports in the Docker-Compose file
+3. Setup Port-Forwarding or NAT for the ports in the Docker-Compose file
-3. (Build if needed )Start via `docker-compose up -d` - See docker-compose.yml and next section for more infos
+4. (Build the image if you need) Start via `docker-compose up -d` - See docker-compose.yml and next section for more infos
-4. After first start, stop the server, setup your config at `game/Pal/Saved/Config/LinuxServer/PalWorldSettings.ini` and start it again
+5. After first start, stop the server, setup your config at `game/Pal/Saved/Config/LinuxServer/PalWorldSettings.ini` and start it again

 ## Environment-Variables
 | Variable               | Describe                                                                                                                              | Default Value                                          | Allowed Value |